Chethandc2014/swagger-wiki/Swagger-Core-Mule-Project-Setup-1.5.md

 Once you complete these steps, your Swagger definition would be available at `/swagger.json` and `/swagger.yaml` at the context root of your application.
 <hr>

+---

+As part of the 1.5 release, we've repackaged the project under the **io.swagger** package.
+If you're migrating, you need to update your imports accordingly.
+This will mostly affect your annotation usage.
+A simple find/replace should cover this change easily.

+The groupId in maven has also changed to `io.swagger`.

+---

-You can check out the [sample application](https://github.com/swagger-api/swagger-core/tree/master/samples/java-mule).
+You can check out the [sample application](https://github.com/swagger-api/swagger-samples/tree/master/java/java-mule).

 <hr><hr>